stride3d/stride-docs/en/manual/platforms/macos/index.md

 ## General support

-Stride's MacOS support is in an experimental state.
-You might encounter problems that may not be easily solvable without modifications to the engine.
+Starting with 4.4, MacOS is no longer in an experimental state. **All engine features are fully supported on it**.

+However, **there aren't currently many people looking after MacOS**.
+The engine is tested on the platform before any change is merged to the source code, but **sometimes some regressions could slip by**, requiring manual testing from active maintainers.
+If you want to make sure that all engine features continue being supported on it, **consider becoming a contributor**.